VictorFilimonov/aerothemeplazma/README.md

 ## TODO List <a name="todo-list"></a>

-1. Create a GitHub repository
-    1. Create proper documentation with markdown (Recreate this README in md)
-    2. Properly credit everyone
-2. Improve the Seven Start menu plasmoid
+1. Improve the Seven Start menu plasmoid
     1. Create orb animations if possible
     2. Add separator lines and more sidebar entries
         1. If possible, make these entries editable